 Keep reading to learn how to read the real estate market and know if 2023 is a buyer’s or seller’s market.

 1. Local Housing Affordability

-The Housing Affordability Index measures a family’s ability to qualify for a mortgage loan on a median-priced home at the national and regional levels.
-This is usually measured based on income and the most recent home price data.
+The Housing Affordability Index assesses an individual’s ability to secure a mortgage loan on a median-priced property at the national and regional levels.
+It is measured based on income and the most recent home price data.
 Homeowners should have a house they can pay for while still having enough money for necessities like food, healthcare, and transportation.

-How Local Housing Affordability Looks in 2022
+How Local Housing Affordability Looks Currently

 2. Interest Rates

-How Interest Rates Look in 2022
+How Interest Rates Look Currently

 3. Median Days on the Market